Mexico City Pride: History

 The first pride event in Mexico City was held in June 1979.
 The 1980 march was scheduled for 28 June 1980, to coincide with the anniversary of the Stonewall riots.

 In 1983, two separate Pride marches were held on 25 June.
 One was a serious "traditional" leftist march, while the other included sex workers and musicians.
 The second march also included a brief protest at the U.S. embassy, in response to U.S. interventions in Central America.

 The following year, two separate marches were again held, with participants verbally and physically confronting individuals in the other march.

 In 2000, activists from the Party of the Democratic Revolution and the Social Democratic Party joined the march, handing out condoms with packaging that read "Do it differently, vote differently: for Social Democracy" to bystanders.

 In 2018, football fans, despite prior instances of homophobia, peacefully joined the pride parade while celebrating Mexico's progress in the World Cup.
+The following year's march marked the 50th anniversary of the Stonewall riots, and was attended by roughly 65,000 people.

 In 2020 and 2021, the event was not held due to the COVID-19 pandemic.
 A digital event was held in its stead.

 In the 2020s, some Pride participants have called for the exclusion of businesses and corporations from the event.